-Procedures for Characterizing the Nature and/or Threat of an Illicit Discharge SOP can be found in Appendix C. The majority of illicit discharges are known substances (washing concrete out in the storm drain).
-When a substance is unknown, stormwater personnel will perform a limited analysis to identify the pollutant.
-If stormwater personnel are unable to identify the substance or it can't be handled by Herriman City, Salt Lake County Health Department will be called to help identify the substance and perform further analysis.
+Procedures for Characterizing the Nature and/or Threat of an Illicit Discharge SOP can be found in Appendix C. The majority of illicit discharges are known substances (e.g. washing concrete out in the storm drain).
+When a substance is unknown, the Stormwater Personnel will perform a limited analysis to identify the pollutant.
+If the Stormwater Personnel is unable to identify the substance or it can't be handled by Herriman City, Salt Lake County Health Department will be called to help identify the substance and perform further analysis.